Sexual Harassment

 As Sexual Harassment Lawyers, we have a deep knowledge of the law.

-• When a person solicits or makes requests of a sexual nature to another within the work, teaching or service provision environment.
-These requests may be physical, verbal or non-verbal.
+• When a person solicits or makes requests of a sexual nature to another within the work, teaching, or service provision environment.
+These requests may be physical, verbal, or non-verbal.

-• Finally, a fundamental element of this crime is the malicious nature of the harasser, who acts with willfulness in his behavior and is aware of the humiliating situation that his actions are causing on the victim.
+• Finally, a fundamental element of this crime is the malicious nature of the harasser, who acts with willfulness in his behavior and is aware of the humiliating situation that his actions are causing the victim.
 There is no reckless sexual harassment.

-If these premises are met, we find ourselves before the basic type of a crime of sexual harassment, whose penalty is three to five months of imprisonment or a fine of six to ten months.
+If these premises are met, we find ourselves before the basic type of crime of sexual harassment, whose penalty is three to five months of imprisonment or a fine of six to ten months.

 Aggravated Types of Sexual Harassment